SolomonMg/website-hugo5/content/post/Twitter-the-Algorithm/index.md

 {{< tweet id="1642563414970060800" user="SolomonMg" >}}

 I should point out however, that some of the ``Earlybird'' code was at one point used in timeline ranking, and it appears that [it may be used in cr-mixer](https://github.com/twitter/the-algorithm/blob/7f90d0ca342b928b479b512ec51ac2c3821f5922/cr-mixer/server/src/main/scala/com/twitter/cr_mixer/similarity_engine/EarlybirdTensorflowBasedSimilarityEngine.scala), which is used in candidate generation for [out-of-network tweets](https://github.com/twitter/the-algorithm/blob/7f90d0ca342b928b479b512ec51ac2c3821f5922/cr-mixer/README.md).

+Interestingly, [Twitter appears to remove competitor URLs](https://github.com/twitter/the-algorithm/blob/main/home-mixer/server/src/main/scala/com/twitter/home_mixer/functional_component/filter/OutOfNetworkCompetitorURLFilter.scala), perhaps only for tweets that are outside of network (you don't follow the author).

+**What else goes into the ``the Algorithm?''**

+What gets ranked in the first place?
+The other piece here is the ``TikTok'' part of the ranking algorithm, which is also incomplete without the models/data/parameters/etc. What I mean is the code that takes content from across the platform and says “I’m going to put this into your queue for the heavy ranker to sort out.”

+Now on Twitter often that historically meant tweets posted by or replied to by accounts you follow.
+But, Twitter realized it could find a lot more content for that heavy ranker magic.

+There’s a complex system that inserts tweets into your queue for ranking.
+This is called **candidate generation** in the “recommendation system” subfield of applied computing.

+If you follow a lot of people on twitter like me, about **half** of the candidate tweets in twitter’s ranked “for you” timeline at any given time are from people you follow.

+Now, if you don’t follow a ton of people, or if you have a new account, you can run out of these tweets, and then Twitter will try to find additional candidates so that you have ranked content.
+If so, means that this system is going to govern what in your home timeline feed like TikTok---gathering content it predicts you’ll like from across the platform.

+This takes place in [cr-mixer](https://github.com/twitter/the-algorithm/blob/7f90d0ca342b928b479b512ec51ac2c3821f5922/cr-mixer/README.md), and although some of the [high level function calls are there](https://github.com/twitter/the-algorithm/blob/7f90d0ca342b928b479b512ec51ac2c3821f5922/cr-mixer/server/src/main/scala/com/twitter/cr_mixer/candidate_generation/CandidateSourcesRouter.scala), much of the code and the models appear to be missing, and many files come with this warning at the top: ``This commit does not belong to any branch on this repository, and may belong to a fork outside of the repository.''

+Twitter seems to have made some of the systems public underlying candidate generation public, including its [SimCluster model](https://github.com/twitter/the-algorithm/tree/7f90d0ca342b928b479b512ec51ac2c3821f5922/src/scala/com/twitter/simclusters_v2).

+BTW, I’d like to give a shout out to [Vicki Boykis](https://twitter.com/vboykis), and [Igor Brigadir](https://twitter.com/igorbrigadir) who are [doing amazing work to map out the codebase](https://github.com/igorbrigadir/awesome-twitter-algo) and unearth exactly what’s missing and what’s not.